SAP/ui5-tooling/docs/pages/extensibility/CustomTasks.md

 In this case, a `taskUtil` object is provided as a part of the custom task's [parameters](#task-implementation).
 Depending on the specification version of the custom task, a set of helper functions is available to the implementation.
 The lowest required specification version for every function is listed in the [TaskUtil API reference](https://sap.github.io/ui5-tooling/v2/api/module-@ui5_builder.tasks.TaskUtil.html).

-Also see UI5 Tooling [RFC 0008 Resource Tagging During Build](https://github.com/SAP/ui5-tooling/blob/master/rfcs/0008-resource-tagging-during-build.md) for details on resource tagging.
+Also see UI5 CLI [RFC 0008 Resource Tagging During Build](https://github.com/SAP/ui5-tooling/blob/master/rfcs/0008-resource-tagging-during-build.md) for details on resource tagging.